 Section 2.
 No part of any income, revenue and grant of or to the Association shall inure to the material benefit of any member, officer, director or any private individual (except that a reasonable compensation may be paid for services rendered in connection with one or more of the Association’s purposes) and no member, officer director, or private individual shall be entitled to share in the distribution of any of the assets of the Association on its dissolution or liquidation.
 In the event of such dissolution or liquidation, the assets of the Association, after payment of debts and obligations, shall be transferred to one or more non-profit charitable organizations or 501 (c) organizations as approved by the Internal Revenue Service designated by a simple majority affirmative vote of the Board of Directors present and voting at a Regular or Special meeting of the Board.

 Section 3.
 If the majority of the Board of Directors is not in accord as to the disposition of the assets within one (1) year from the date of the event causing its dissolution, liquidation, abandonment or winding-up, such assets shall then be disposed of in any such manner as may be directed by the decree of the Courts of the State of Pennsylvania.

-Section 1.
-Amendments.
-These by-laws may be amended either by a majority of Active members of the Association who respond to a mailed ballot, or by a majority vote of Active members of the Association present and voting at any meeting, provided that copies of such changes were sent to all members at least thirty (30) days in advance of such a meeting.
+Section 1. – Amendments.
+These by-laws may be amended either by a majority of eligible members of the Association who respond to a mailed ballot, or by a majority vote of eligible members of the Association present and voting at any meeting, provided that copies of such changes were sent to all members at least thirty (30) days in advance of such a meeting.